 Meet the Doug Talley Quartet

 Formed in 1995, the Doug Talley Quartet has performed at numerous festivals, concerts, clubs and schools throughout the Midwest.
-There have been no personnel changes during that time, which is part of the quartet's secret to success.
+There has been only one personnel change during that time, which is part of the quartet's secret to success.
 All four members of the quartet compose and arrange music, and contribute to the group's repertoire for recordings and live appearances.

 Doug Talley - saxophones